 Recent Activities

-The Decision Support for Health (DSH) Group conducts research on health ICT solutions, focusing on data analytics solutions, which combine information from health sensors, electronic health records and other information sources.
-Our technical research areas include mobile health, health monitoring technologies, data analysis and interpretation and decision support systems.
-Current application areas include for example decision support for intensive care and remote care of chronic diseases such as Parkinson’s disease.
+The Decision Support for Health (DSH) Group conducts research on ICT solutions, focusing on data analytics methods, that combine information from different modalities, such as sensors, electronic health records, unstructured data and other information sources.
+Our technical research areas include health monitoring technologies, data analysis (signal processing, AI and ML) and decision support system development.
+Current application areas include for example decision support for critical care and chronic diseases such as cardiovascular diseases, diabetes, and Parkinson’s disease.
 We also do research and development in health ICT standards and medical device regulations.
-Our research is done in close collaboration with health care professionals and companies.
+All our research is done in close collaboration with health care professionals and companies.
 Our teaching focuses on health ICT (especially data analysis, and data-driven decision support, including AI and ML) and regulatory aspects of it.

 In the Digital Health Revolution project we have researched the human-centric personal health data management, data privacy and re-use.
 We have been developing and implementing a new architecture for health data management utilizing the MyData principles.
 Linked to the project, also a TUT spin-off company focusing on wellness data integration was created.